eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the control task started during the creation of the workload object receives a delete command, the workload task shall:
 * delete the old workload via the corresponding runtime connector
 * stop the state checker for the workload
+* send a removed workload state for that workload
 * stop the workload control task

 Comment: